-The green, yellow and red LEDs are used (with the display) as visual aids to make it easier to determine engine system conditions.
+The green, yellow and red LEDs are used (with the LCD display) as visual aids to make it easier to determine engine system conditions.

 Green LED - Indicates that all engine systems are "OK" and operating normally.
-All monitors supported by the vehicle have run and performed their diagnostic testing, and no trouble codes are present.
-All Monitor icons will be solid.
+All Monitors supported by the vehicle have run and performed their diagnostic testing, and no trouble codes are present.
+A zero will show on the CanOBD2&1 Scan Tool's display, and all Monitor icons will be solid.

 - Yellow LED Indicates one of the following conditions: - A. A PENDING CODE IS PRESENT If the yellow LED is illuminated, it may indicate a Pending code is present.
-Check the Diagnostic Tool's display for confirmation.
-A Pending code is confirmed by the presence of a numeric code and the word PENDING on the Diagnostic Tool's display. - B. MONITOR NOT RUN STATUS If the Diagnostic Tool's display shows a zero (indicating there are no DTC's present in the vehicle's computer memory), but the yellow LED is illuminated, it may be an indication that some of the Monitors supported by the vehicle have not yet run and completed their diagnostic testing.
+Check the CanOBD2&1 Scan Tool's display for confirmation.
+A Pending code is confirmed by the presence of a numeric code and the word PENDING on the CanOBD2&1 Scan Tool's display. - B. MONITOR NOT RUN STATUS If the CanOBD2&1 Scan Tool's display shows a zero (indicating there are no DTC's present in the vehicle's computer memory), but the yellow LED is illuminated, it may be an indication that some of the Monitors supported by the vehicle have not yet run and completed their diagnostic testing.
 Check the